crafkin/simple-tools-for-research/README.md

 The PDF has several pages.
 It is tedious to manually extract each page and save as a new PDF.
 The purpose of the below code is to use the simple command-line utility `split-pdf` to split the pdf and rename each page as a separate pdf.
 You can use python (say) to feed a pdf into the utility, which will automatically split the pdf into individual pages, indexed by numbers.
 For instance, if you input the pdf titled `experiment-design.pdf`, which is 5 pages long, it will generate 5 pdfs in the same directory titled `experiment-design-1.pdf`, `experiment-design-2.pdf`, ..., `experiment-design-5.pdf` in one line of code, saving you a few minutes.

-The below code requires having installed `split-pdf`; they just call the utility.
+The below code requires having installed `split-pdf`, via `brew install split-pdf`.
+They just call the utility.

 - [Simple python implementation](split-pdf.py).
 - [Emacs lisp implementation](split-pdf.lisp).
 Callable via `M-x split-pdf`, if added to your emacs config.